John T. Haller (Updated: May 10, 2014, Created: August 16, 2007)

 .NET Framework Runtime Bundling and Installation

-The .NET Framework has been bundled with Windows for the last six years.
+The .NET Framework has been bundled with Windows for the last seven years.
 Windows Vista first included .NET pre-installed (version 3.0 of the framework).
 Windows 7 includes version 3.5.
-Windows 8 includes version 4.5/4.0 but requires a download for version 2.0/3.0/3.5 and drops support entirely for 1.0/1.1.
-For earlier versions of Windows, the .NET runtime must be downloaded and installed on each PC by a user logged on with administrative privileges.
+Windows 8 includes version 4.5/4.0 but requires an administrator to manually enable 2.0/3.0/3.5 support and drops support entirely for 1.0/1.1.
+For versions of the .NET framework that are not pre-installed, the .NET runtime must be downloaded and installed on each PC by a user logged on with administrative privileges.
 The download size ranges from 50MB to up to 200MB depending on configuration and version.
-The .NET Framework is made available for direct download from Microsoft's website as well as Windows Update where it is listed as an optional update, meaning that it will not be installed by default unless patching an already-installed version (see screenshot).
+The .NET Framework is made available for direct download from Microsoft's website as well as Windows Update where it is listed as an optional update, meaning that it will not be installed by default unless patching an already-installed version (see an example of Windows XP).
 Most users only apply critical/high priority updates as these are the only ones Windows is configured to automatically apply.
 The installation process can take 15 minutes or more and requires closing all running programs and restarting the PC, so even in a situation with admin rights, installing and then removing is unreasonable.

 Several people have also asked about whether .NET itself can be made portable.
 The answer is no. .NET is heavily tied to the Windows operating system and requires an administrator to install.
 Plus, it is a closed source, commercial product, so, legally, we couldn't do it, anyway.
 So, we're left with just analyzing what PCs already have it and what PCs can have it added.